WACY-TV: Local programming

 Locally-produced programming includes the cooking show Mad Dog & Merril's Midwest Grillin (Mad Dog and Merril are longtime Northeast Wisconsin-based cooking experts).
 The station also airs local high school and college sports, under the umbrella title of N.E.W.
 Sports Showdown.
 The same title is also used for a broad schedule of professional minor league sports carried by the station, including the United States Hockey League's Green Bay Gamblers.
 Beginning with the 2017–18 season, the station also broadcasts NBA G League games involving the Oshkosh-based Wisconsin Herd, which is owned by the Milwaukee Bucks and affiliates with that team.

 Until 2016 when WCWF acquired local rights to the Wisconsin Interscholastic Athletic Association state basketball and hockey championships, it carried those tournaments for the Green Bay market.
 Unique for an English-language station, it also simulcasts Spanish-language coverage of preseason Green Bay Packers football produced by Milwaukee Telemundo affiliate WYTU-LD for the convenience of over-the-air viewers; both WACY and WYTU-LD have availability on local cable systems.
-In August 2016, WACY instead carried the English production of two Packers games from the team's network locally, due to WGBA's must-carry commitments to the 2016 Summer Olympics from NBC.
-It carried the Packers Family Night scrimmage in August 2021 due to the 2020 Summer Olympics in Tokyo, which were postponed because of the COVID-19 pandemic.
+When WGBA has NBC network commitments to the Summer Olympics, English-language coverage airs, along with the team's Family Night scrimmage.

-On June 15, 2020, WACY debuted a half-hour weeknight 9 p.m. newscast produced by WGBA, titled My News at 9 with a repeat of NBC 26 Tonight (originally aired at 6:30 p.m. on WGBA) at 9:30 p.m.
-The title remains unchanged even after the station's MyNetworkTV disaffiliation.
+On June 15, 2020, WACY debuted a half-hour weeknight 9 p.m. newscast produced by WGBA, titled My News at 9 with a repeat of NBC 26 Tonight (originally aired at 6:30 p.m. on WGBA) at 9:30 p.m. before its later cancellation; it now airs as of July 2024 as NBC 26 News at 9 on TV 32.

+Since 2024, WACY has an agreement with the University of Wisconsin–Green Bay to air and produce select home men's and women's basketball games, which are aired beyond Green Bay and the visiting school's broadcast partner on ESPN+ under their general rights agreement with the Horizon League.

+Since 2024, WACY shares the local rights to the Wisconsin Timber Rattlers, the High-A affiliate of the Milwaukee Brewers, with WCWF.
+In 2025, WACY reached an agreement with the Brewers to simulcast 13 games with FanDuel Sports Network Wisconsin.
+During the 2025 season, select Timber Rattlers games will air in tape delay after Brewers games.

 Technical information

 Subchannels

-The station's digital signal is multiplexed:
+The station's signal is multiplexed:

-WACY transmitted one digital subchannel, main channel 32.1, until August 12, 2015; on that date, the station added subchannels affiliated with Grit and Escape, a move that was part of an affiliation deal Scripps announced with the networks' owner, Katz Broadcasting, the previous May (as of October 2017, Scripps now owns Katz as a subsidiary company).
-Escape rebranded as Court TV Mystery on September 30, 2019, complementing sister network Court TV, carried locally on WGBA-DT4.
-On July 1, 2021, two new digital subchannels were added, Defy TV on 32.4 and TrueReal on 32.5.
-In December 2021, WGBA-TV 26.3 and WACY-TV 32.2 traded digital subchannels, with WGBA-TV 26.3 becoming Grit (formerly Laff) and WACY-TV 32.2 becoming Laff (formerly Grit).